sabhafalki/Module-15-Challenge/README.md

 **Lot Summary Table**<br>
 ![lot_summary](/Image/lot_summary.png) <br><br>
+1) The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?<br>
+The summary statistical data for suspension coils across all lots, manufacturing is meeting specifications.
+However, when broken down to individual lot variance, lots 1 & 2 meet specs, but lot 3 is out of spec with a variance of 170.29 psi, exceeding the 100 psi variance max design specification.
 ## T-Tests on Suspension Coils
+**All Three Lots Combined Test**<br>
 ![lot_all](/Image/lot_all.png) <br><br>

+**Lot 1 Test**<br>
 ![lot1](/Image/lot1.png) <br><br>

+**Lot 2 Test**<br>
 ![lot2](/Image/lot2.png) <br><br>

+**Lot 3 Test**<br>
 ![lot3](/Image/lot3.png) <br><br>

 ## Study Design: MechaCar vs Competition
+In this section,comparing MechaCar to its competitor’s other metrics that could be of interest to a consumer,could include cost, car color, city fuel efficiency, highway fuel efficiency, horsepower, maintenance cost, or safety rating.
+1) What metric or metrics are you going to test?
+- The costs of vehicles will be compared to their fuel efficiency, safety rating, and technology package.
+2) What is the null hypothesis or alternative hypothesis?
+- The null hypothesis is that the mean of the safety rating is zero.The Alternative Hypothesis is that they are not all the same.
+3) What statistical test would you use to test the hypothesis?
+And why?
+- Multiple linear regression would show how the variables impact the safety ratings for MechaCar and their competitors.
+A  t-test allows us to test whether a sample mean significantly differs from a hypothesized value.
+4) What data is needed to run the statistical test?
+- A random sample of n > 30 for MechaCar and their competitor, would need to be collected including the safety ratings, highway fuel efficiency, and horsepower plus running the data through RStudio.